Double Decreases: Left Right Center - 18 Methods

 Quick steps

-Slip one stitch knitwise, then slip two stitches knitwise together.
-Return the 3 slipped stitches to the LH needle by inserting the LH needle from right to left and withdrawing the RH needle, and finally, purl 3 stitches together.
+Slip one stitch knitwise, then slip two stitches together knitwise.
+Return these three slipped stitches to LH needle by inserting LH needle from right to left and withdrawing RH needle.
+Purl three stitches together.

 Knitting Decreases Left Right